About Kenya

 Financing

-Housing co-operatives are financed by members’ savings and housing microfinance (HMF) loans from NACHU.
-Rural housing co-ops have also access to loans from the Savings and Credit Co-operative Society (SACCOs) they are associated with.
+Housing cooperatives are primarily financed through members’ savings and housing microfinance loans facilitated by NACHU.
+Collaborations with financial institutions like the Co-operative Bank of Kenya have enabled leveraged loans for cooperative members.
+Furthermore, housing co-ops can access loans from the Savings and Credit Co-operative Society (SACCOs) they are associated with.

-NACHU’s lending facility is financed from numerous sources including NACHU’s own equity and member savings.
-Rooftops Canada has provided a guarantee and direct lending facility totalling USD $500,000.
+Numerous sources including NACHU’s own equity and member savings provide financing to NACHU’s lending facility.
+In the past, Rooftops Canada provided a guarantee and direct lending facility totaling USD $500,000.
 Most recently, Homeless International, a UK organization, has provided substantial funding for several projects through the Community Led Infrastructure Finance Facility (CLIFF).

 - Cooperative Societies Act (Amended), 2004: guides the formation and operations of housing co-operatives;